ArmandoHerra/Terraform_Associate/README.md

 ### 4a.
 Given a scenario: choose when to use `terraform fmt` to format code

+- The `terraform fmt` command is used to rewrite the Terraform configuration files, applying some language style conventions and other adjustments for a standard and consistent format.

+- The formatting may change between versions.
+  - Eg. `0.12.X vs 0.13.X` or `0.13.X vs 0.14.X`
+  - So it may be wise to run `terraform fmt` when upgrading Terraform versions.

+- Usage: `terraform fmt [options] [DIR]` (Default DIR is current DIR)
+  - `-list=false` - This option allows you to not list files that have formatting differences.
+  - `-write=false` - When you run the command with this option, it doesn't overwrite the files, but does tell you which don't have the standard format.
+  - `-diff` - With this option enabled you display a diff of the formatting changes that you are wanting to take place.
+  - `-check` - This option allows you to "check" if the files have correct formatting, no rewriting is taken place, if they don't it will return a non-zero exit code, this can be used for linting scripts or tools.
+  - `-recursive` - When using this option, you also enable the formatting to process files in subdirectories.
+Useful when dealing with multiple folder/file layouts.

+For more detailed information run `terraform fmt --help`

+To get more hands on experience come and try the commands and the options in the [Lab](./Labs/Section-4/fmt/)

 ### 4b.
 Given a scenario: choose when to use `terraform taint` to taint Terraform resources